NickBwalley/ReactJS/README.md

 $ which node

 #### ReactJS-Concepts
+###### Introduction
 1. Nodejs Installation
 2. Create React-app
 3. JS Module Systems 3 parts.
 4. Displaying content with functional component
+###### Chapter 2
-5. What is JSX
+1. What is JSX
-6. HTML to JSX
+2. HTML to JSX
-7. Inline styling with JSX
+3. Inline styling with JSX
  - {{backgroundColor: 'blue'}}
-8. Class vs ClassName
+4. Class vs ClassName
-9. Referencing JS variable
+5. Referencing JS variable
-10. Finding forbidden property name
+6. Finding forbidden property name
  - forName?
+###### Chapter 3
-11. Three tenets of Components.
+1. Three tenets of Components.
  - Component nesting - a component shown inside another component
  - Component reusabilitty - make a component which can be easily reused through our application
  - Component Configuration - Configure a component once it has been created.

-12. Styling using Semantic-UI
+2. Styling using Semantic-UI
  - set up semantic ui inside index.html
-13. Naive component Approach
+3. Naive component Approach
-14. Specifying images
+4. Specifying images
  - install faker js (npm install --save faker)
-15. Duplicating a single component
+5. Duplicating a single component
+6. Extracting JSX to new reusable component
+7. Component Nesting
+8. React's Props System
+ - Props - System for passing data from a parent component to a child component.